andrelandgraf/andrelandgraf/contents/articles/2022-05-29_how-to-integrate-markdown-content-with-syntax-highlighting-in-remix.md

 ### Fetching Markdown files from GitHub

 It's still convinient to co-locate Markdown content and our code.
 We can get the best of both worlds by using GitHub.
-We can manage our content using git but we are also able to fetch the content using the GitHub API.
+We can manage our content using git, but we are also able to fetch the content using the GitHub API.

 I am using this approach on my own blog (thanks for reading btw.) and it works great!
-More precisely, I am reading from the filesystem on localhost and fetch the files from GitHub on production.
+More precisely, I am reading from the filesystem on localhost and fetching the files from GitHub on production.
 This way, I am able to review new blog posts locally but can also make changes to the content without triggering a redeploy!

 So let's see how we can fetch Markdown content from GitHub.
 In the following, we will use the GitHub API directly.